Noel, Missouri

-Noel is a city in McDonald County, Missouri, United States, along the Elk River.
+Noel is a city on the Elk River and Butler and Mill creeks in McDonald County, Missouri, United States.
 The population was 2,124 as of the 2020 census, up from 1,832 in 2010.
 The city is in the southwest corner of Missouri, just north of the Arkansas border.

 History

 A post office called Noel has been in operation since 1886.
 The community was named for Clark Wallace "C.W." and William Jasper "W.J."
 Noel; brothers, stockmen, and owners of a sawmill.
 The town was founded after the Kansas City, Pittsburg, and Gulf Railroad arrived.

 Noel has capitalized on its Christmas-themed name, along with North Pole, Alaska, Christmas, Michigan, Santa Claus, Indiana, and Bethlehem, Pennsylvania.
 Each year, tens of thousands of Christmas cards and letters are sent to the USPS Noel Post Office during the holiday season to be stamped with a postmark reading, Noel, Mo. - "The Christmas City in the Ozark Vacation Land".
 This practice became popular in the late 1940s when Kate Smith, a radio and television singer, began telling the "Noel Story" during her broadcasts.
 Most of the year, area residents pronounce Noel as rhyming with "mole", in honor of the town's namesake, Bridges Noel.

 On August 3, 1969, a freight train exploded while passing through Noel, spraying fragments of metal through houses and buildings over a six-block area.
 One person was killed, and 40 others injured.

+On October 6, 1989, the Agofsky Brothers robbed the State Bank of Noel and Kidnapped the Bank President Dan Short, in which he was later murdered by the Brothers, 5 Days after the Robbery, a Fisherman discovered a Piece of Tape that was tied to the Robbery and what led to the Arresting of the Agofsky Brothers.

 Noel was home to a Tyson Foods chicken-processing plant.

 By 2010, an estimated 400 to 500 Somali refugees, and 60 and 70 Sudanese refugees, out of 1,800 residents, lived in the town, most of whom worked for Tyson Foods.
 In 2011, 130 Muslim employees stopped working temporarily after they were allegedly discouraged from praying five times a day for fear of low productivity.
 Tyson Foods later released a statement dismissing it as a cross-cultural misunderstanding.

 A mosque was established in 2009, and an African grocery store which sells headscarves and rugs in 2010; both are located on Main Street.
 In 2017, the mayor, John Lafley, said that the Muslim refugees "want to practice their Sharia law here, and that's one thing the city won't tolerate."
 On December 28, 2020, an early morning fire broke out at the African grocery.
 It was destroyed.
 The fire spread to the adjacent mosque as well as other businesses.
 One person inside the store suffered extensive burns from which they died.
 A few days after the fire, the Islamic Society of Joplin launched a fundraising campaign to find a new home for the mosque.
 The goal was met, raising $100,480.